trungdq88/react-router-page-transition/README.md

 # When to use this?

 **Pros:**
- - Give you ability to implement complex animation like.
+ - Give you ability to implement complex animations / transitions.
  - Keep page structure clean.

 **Cons:**